 Crumpled Paper Toy

 This may be the easiest and cheapest cat toy you can make.
 Just take a piece of paper and crumple it into a ball.
 Cats love to bat this around.
 Some even carry it in their mouths.
 My cats like to rip the toy to shreds.
 It makes a bit of a mess, but it's worth it to see them have so much fun.

 My cats seem to like things that have fallen off the counter.
 Celery pieces, leafy lettuce, kale, and carrot circles are all favorites.

-The top of the list though is baby carrots.
-With their bright color and great shape, these little things are great for slapping around on the kitchen floor and they slide really well.
+At the top of the list, though, is baby carrots.
+With their bright color and great shape, these little things are great for slapping around on the kitchen floor, and they slide really well.
 Occasionally, one of the cats will carry the baby carrot around in his mouth, like some sort of conquering champion.

 Give your cat a baby carrot to play with and see what they think.